strongio/evolutionary-optimization/README.md

 best_fitness = objective_function(best_params)
 ```

-In the following sections, we will detail each optimization algorithm along with its progression report.
+In the following sections, we will detail the theoretical background of each optimization algorithm followed by its progression report.

-### Genetic algorithms (GA)
+### Genetic algorithm (GA)

 A Genetic Algorithm (GA) is a type of evolutionary algorithm.
 This optimization technique gained popularity through the work of John Holland in the early 1970s <sup>[2]</sup>.
 It operates by encoding potential solutions as simple chromosome-like data structures and then applying genetic alterations to those structures.
 Over many iterations, its population of chromosomes evolves toward better solutions, which it determines based on fitness values returned from an objective function.
 The algorithm typically terminates when the diversity of its population reaches a predetermined minimum, a maximum length of time expires, or a maximum number of iterations has completed.

 ![](images/gadiagram.svg)

 GAs typically operate in three phases.
 See the figure above, where arrows indicate transitions into the next genetic operation within one generation.
-In one iteration of the genetic algorithm&rsquo;s evolution, it operates in three stages:
+In one iteration of the genetic algorithm's evolution, it operates in three stages:

 1. Selection, where it chooses a relatively fit subset of individuals for breeding;
 2. Crossover, where it recombines pairs of breeders to create a new population;